 Safe Handling of Blooodstone

-What You’ll Receive: A 100% natural Helitrope Bloodstone
+What You’ll Receive: A 100% natural Heliotrope Bloodstone

 Selection Process: The stone I select for you will be carefully chosen for its beauty and appeal.
 If combined with other stones, I always take time to choose stones that look and feel good together.

-- Color: Dark green with small red spots
+- Color: Dark green with tiny red dots

 - Polish: Shiny and smooth